axatbhardwaj/Veridian/Docs/veridian_technical_spec.md

 ### API Specification

-The primary APIs are exposed by the **Resource Server**.
-The Service Agent only proxies `/a2a/content/:hash` to the Resource Server's `/api/content/:hash` endpoint.
+The primary APIs are exposed by the **Veridian Service** at endpoints like `/api/content/:hash` and `/a2a/content/:hash`.

-See `Docs/resource-server.md` for a complete API specification.
+See `service/README.md` for a complete API specification.

 ---

 ### Evaluator Agent (Service)
-- Purpose: Assign price ($1–$5 USD) and 2–3 keywords for uploaded markdown.
+- Purpose: Assign price ($0.10–$0.50 USD) and 2–3 keywords for uploaded markdown.
 - Deployment: Separate Node.js/Express microservice.
 - Interface:
   - POST `/evaluate`